-The SENCO at Asfordby Hill Primary School is Mrs Nicola Bailey.
+The SENDCO at Asfordby Hill Primary School is Mrs Nicola Bailey.
 Mrs Bailey can be contacted via the school office on 01664 812244.
-The SENCO is a qualified teacher and regularly attends courses.
+Mrs Bailey is a qualified teacher and regularly attends courses.
 She is readily available for appointments to speak to parents.
-The SENCO is undertaking an accredited SENCO award at Nottingham Trent University.
+The SENDCO has an accredited NASENCO award from Nottingham Trent University.